What is Barcodes

 Here are some of the most common types of barcodes used worldwide, their unique features, and typical uses.

 • UPC-A Barcode: This is a 1D linear barcode consisting of 12 digits.
 It is used for a wide range of retail products like groceries, electronics, and clothing.
-UPC-A barcodes are globally recognised and can also be used for packaging like cases and pallets.
+UPC-A barcodes are globally recognized and can also be used for packaging like cases and pallets.
 It is primarily used in the United States and Canada.

 • GS1-128 Barcode: This barcode is used in logistics and general distribution.
 It differs from other linear barcodes by its ability to include additional product attributes like expiration dates, batch numbers, and weight.
 GS1-128 encodes GTIN or Serial Shipping Container Code (SSCC) and is crucial for logistic labels.